mpnally/Terrifically-Simple-JSON/README.md

 For `_id`, you could possibly argue that it is just part of the data, and therefore doesn't warrent a media type, but it's hard to make that case for `_idNotation`.

-<a name="footnote1"><sup>1</sup></a> Although this is what the spec says, it is not what is generally implemented for JSON.
+<a name="footnote1"><sup>1</sup></a> Although this is what the JSON site says, it is not what is generally implemented for JSON.
 What is implemented is "an unordered set of names, each with an associated value".
-The definition as written would seem to imply that there can be more than one name/value pairs with the same name.
+The definition as written implies that there can be more than one name/value pair with the same name.
+Most implementations accept input with more than one pair of the same name, but throw away all but one of them.
+The [full IETF spec for JSON](http://www.ietf.org/rfc/rfc4627.txt?number=4627) says that "The names within an object SHOULD be unique".